Why It Works

 - Scoring the skin increases the surface area of the fat, allowing it to render off faster with greater exposure to heat.

-- Cooking the duck breast low and slow gives the fat more time to render, while the meat becomes tender and juicy.
+- Starting the duck breast in a cold pan, and then cooking the duck breast low and slow, gives the fat more time to render, while the meat becomes tender and juicy.

 - 4 duck breasts, 4 to 5 ounces (112 to 140g) each